-Leaves are the respiratory organs of trees: they inhale carbon dioxide and exhale oxygen.
+Leaves are the respiratory organs of trees: they inhale oxygen and exhale carbon dioxide.
 Upon close examination, leaf structure appears extraordinarily thin, light and taut, but also very sturdy.
 They are very resistant to rain and wind.
 A leaf is covered with vessels that decrease in size from the largest at the stem to the smallest, which are particularly visible on the underside.
 This structure not only facilitates circulation of substances but also functions as a skeleton ensuring rigidity.